Randal Grichuk Player Props: Rockies vs. Dodgers

 Randal Grichuk At The Plate

-- Grichuk has 16 doubles, a triple, two home runs and 15 walks while hitting .294.
+- Grichuk is hitting .289 with 16 doubles, a triple, two home runs and 15 walks.

-- Grichuk enters this game on a four-game hitting streak.
-During his last games, he's hitting .294 with one homer.

-- He has hit a home run in two of 45 games played this year, and in 1.1% of his plate appearances.
+- He has hit a long ball in two of 46 games played this season, and in 1% of his plate appearances.

-- In 28.9% of his games this season, Grichuk has driven in at least one run.
-In three of those games (6.7%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.